gotofritz/gotofritz.github.io/content/blog/2025-12-20-playing-with-the-sam-audio-model-on-my-m1-macbook/index.md

 ## Next

 The next step is to determine whether splitting a sound file into short segments, processing each segment individually, and then concatenating them back together is feasible.
+See "[Can SAM Audio Be Used for Stem Separation, Like Demucs?](/blog/2026-01-01-can-sam-audio-be-used-to-replace-demucs/)"

 I pushed the code I worked on so far to [gotofritz/audio-playground](https://github.com/gotofritz/audio-playground).